A waste exchange service connects people who produce waste with

 for this Research Frontiers Project.

-The project employs Lisa Cummins.
+The project employed Lisa Cummins.

-PricewaterhouseCoopers, and we have enjoyed some
+PricewaterhouseCoopers, and we enjoyed some

 collaboration with